 If you want to attract prosperity to your home, grated nutmeg and a good amount of ginger should be placed inside an empty beer bottle.

-Also, you can make a dip bath, before leaving home, to which you should add a little grated nutmeg.
+Also, before leaving home, you can make a dip bath, to which you should add a little grated nutmeg.

 Check a list of herbs for prosperity.